-Permaculture gives us the statment, ‘the problem is the solution’ recognising that a problem is the inverse of its solution, problems are not unrelated but directly connected to their solution.
-Further more simply presenting dire predictions of a problem so huge humanity cannot face it achieves nothing but either continued denial or all out nihilism.
+Permaculture gives us the statement, ‘the problem is the solution’ recognising that a problem is the inverse of its solution, problems are not unrelated but directly connected to their solution.
+Furthermore simply presenting dire predictions of a problem so huge humanity cannot face it achieves nothing but either continued denial or all out nihilism.
 Permaculture is a design process that is inclusive, works out from one’s own experience and helps build a co-ordinated and unified response.

-Greta Thunberg began her activism at 15, starting alone yet within months creating a world wide movement.
-We take our inspiration from her work, we challenge everyone who cares to set in motion their small and slow solution and lets see how it builds and where it takes us.
+Greta Thunberg began her activism at 15, starting alone yet within months creating a worldwide movement.
+We take our inspiration from her work, we challenge everyone who cares to set in motion their small and slow solutions and let’s see how it builds and where it takes us.

 The urgency of the situation demands that we stand up and be counted.
 Our governments have failed us, they sign agreements, nod to the science but do nothing real in response.
 We have to make an intervention.
 Human society needs to be governed in line with the laws of ecology and society.
 Solving climate change means building a whole different type of society and that will only happen if we all take part.
 It is time for the lunatics to leave the asylum.

-Extinction Rebellion is our best chance to bringing climate change into everyday language; it needs to be on everybodies lips, we need to be talking about it every day.
+Extinction Rebellion is our best chance of bringing climate change into everyday language; it needs to be on everybody’s lips, we need to be talking about it every day.

-We are not innocent bi standers, the general public has obligations, . and if they are not performing their obligations then it is justifiable to disturb the population.
-Failing enact their social obligations to maintain and sustain a democratic and civilized society is a dereliction of social duty.
-We are trying to mobilize the general public
+We are not innocent bystanders, the general public has obligations, and if they are not performing their obligations then it is justifiable to disturb the population.
+Failing to enact their social obligations to maintain and sustain a democratic and civilised society is a dereliction of social duty.
+We are trying to mobilise the general public.

 Roger Hallam, Extinction Rebellion